1220846/sem5pi-24-25-3ddg20/docs/sprint-b/us-6.2.21/readme.md

 ## 1. Context

-*In this task it was proposed that a Admin can add new types of operations.*
+*In this task it was proposed that a Admin can list/search types of operations.*

 ## 2. Requirements